-Item Page Legal background to this document 2 Section One - Executive Summary 6 Section Two - All About Southwark - Leading Southwark 8 9 Section Three - Purpose and Scope of the Policy - Purpose of the purpose - Scope of the policy - Definitions - Principles to be applied - The licensing objectives - Other considerations - 'Demand' for gaming premises - Duplication - Human Rights Act 1998 11 11 11 12 12 12 13 13 Section Four - Administration, Exercise and Delegation of Function - Applications general - Provision of scale plans - Responsible authorities - Interested parties - People living close to the premises - The nature and scope of the business interests that could be affected - People representing those in the above categories - Consultation arrangements - Representations - Determinations - Licence reviews - Exchange of information 14 14 14 15 16 16 17 17 18 20 21 Section Five - Premises Licences Introduction Primary gambling activity Definition of premises Relationship between planning permission, building regulations and gralicence Provisional statements The licensing objectives 23 25 26 Objective 1 - Preventing gambling from being a source of crime or being associated with crime or disorder or being used to support crime Objective 2 - Ensuring gambling is conducted in a fair and open way Objective 3 - Protecting children and other vulnerable persons from harmed or exploited by gambling Preventing children from taking part in gambling The Southwark Proof of age (SPA) card Restriction to areas where category C or above machines are on offer 26 27

-Restriction of advertising so that gambling products are not aimed particularly attractive to children Protection of vulnerable people Location Conditions generally Door supervisors Casinos Adult gaming centres Bingo premises Betting premises (Licensed) family entertainment centres ed at or are 30 31 32 32 34 34 34 35 35 Section Six - Permits / Temporary & Occasional Use Notices Introduction Unlicensed family entertainment centre gaming machine permits (Alcohol) licensed premises gaming machine permits Permit for 3 or more machines Prize gaming permits Club gaming and club machines permits Temporary use notices Occasional use notices 38 38 39 40 40 41 42 43 Section Seven - Small Society Lotteries 44 Section Eight - Regulation 46 Section Nine - Contact details - Southwark Licensing Service - Other responsible bodies - Other agencies 48 48 48 48 Appendix A - Consultation 50 Diagrams and tables Map of Southwark Council Table 1 - Delegations of decisions and functions Table 2 - Proof of age schemes 8 19 29
+Contents

+LEGAL BACKGROUND TO THIS DOCUMENT CONTENTS 2 4

+SECTION ONE - EXECUTIVE SUMMARY 6

+SECTION TWO - ALL ABOUT SOUTHWARK 8

+Leading Southwark Ü

+Er

+or!
+Bookmark not defined.
+40

+SECTION THREE - PURPOSE AND SCOPE OF THE POLICY 12

+Purpose of the policy 12 12

+Scope of the policy Definitions 12

+13

+Principles to be applied The licensing objectives 13

+Other considerations 13

+'Demand' for gaming premises 14

+Duplication 14

+Human Rights Act 1998 14

+SECTION FOUR - ADMINISTRATION, EXERCISE AND DELEGATION OF

+FUNCTION 15

+Applications - general 15

+Provision of scale plans 15

+Responsible authorities 15

+Interested parties 16

+People living close to the premises 17

+The nature and scope of business interests that could be affected 17

+People representing those in the above categories 17

+Consultation arrangements 18

+Representations 18

+Determinations 19

+Table 1 - Delegation of decisions and functions 20

+Licence reviews 21

+Exchange of Information 22

+SECTION FIVE - PREMISES LICENCES 23

+Introduction 23

+Gaming machines in gambling premises 23

+Definition of "premises" 23

+Relationship between planning permission, building regulations and gran ting of a

+premises licence 24

+Provisional statements 26

+The Licensing Objectives 27

+Objective 1 - Preventing gambling from being a source of crime or disorder -,

+being associated with crime or disorder or being used to support crime 27

+Objective 2 - Ensuring that gambling is conducted in a fair and open way 28

+Objective 3 - Protecting children and other vulnerable persons from being g

+harmed or exploited by gambling 28

+Preventing children from taking part in gambling 29

+The proof of age London (PAL) card 30

+Restriction to areas where category C or above machines are on offer 31

+Restriction of advertising so that gambling products are not aimed at or are,

+particularly attractive to children 31

+Protection of vulnerable people 32

+Location 33

+Local area profiles 33

+Conditions generally 34

+Door supervisors 35

+Casinos 35

+Adult gaming centres 36

+Bingo premises 36

+Betting premises 37

+(Licensed) family entertainment centres 38

+SE CTION SIX - PERMITS / TEMPORARY & OCCASIONAL USE NOTICES 40

+Introduction 40

+Unlicensed family entertainment centre gaming machine permits (statement of

+principles on permits - schedule 10 paragraph 7) 40

+(Alcohol) Licensed premises gaming machine permits - (schedule 13 para 4(1) ,

+Permit for 3 or more machines 42

+Prize gaming permits 42

+Club gaming and club machines permits 43

+Temporary use notices 45

+Occasional use notices 46

+CTION SEVEN - SMALL SOCIETY LOTTERIES 47

+CTION EIGHT - REGULATION 49

+SE CTION NINE - CONTACT DETAILS 50

+Southwark Licensing Service 50

+Other responsible authorities 50